EricG442/readme.-Generator/dontdeleteme.md

-# readme.md Generator
+# README Generator

 ## Description

-Uses javascript and a couple of packages to auto generate a readme markdown file using user inputs
+a simple README generator that uses node and creates a README markdown file for your project

 ## Table of Contents